SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel

 All light measurements taken with the iPhone light meter app 1' away from light fixture, centered on the primary Fresnel beam to measure the maximum reading.
 The flat cluster LED is clearly the brighter of the two.

-STEAMING/DECK LIGHT - SJ23s built much later than Panache were equipped with a steaming light.
-Not so Panache.
+STEAMING/DECK LIGHT (2018) - SJ23s built later than Panache were equipped with a steaming light.
+Not so the initial ones, that Panache is.
 For years I never bothered to install one since it is so bright late in the evenings in Alberta and I'm the only guy crazy enough to be out at that time.
 It is also difficult to install the wiring half way up the mast.
 To date I have worn a forehead light to illuminate the deck and have no problems with it; light where you look, without a shadow, leaving your hands free to do whatever.
 My dentist also told me to quit holding a flashlight in my mouth!
 I once worked on a fore deck illuminated by a ridiculously intense halogen deck light.
 The visibility was excellent until it was switched off and instantly I couldn't see, having lost my night vision.
 Didn't like that very much!
 An LED light would have been so much better.
 However, not showing a steaming light in the presence of commercial traffic is asking for trouble so you may as well install one.
 Twice a year we have fireworks at either end of the lake.
 Once the show is over all ~200 boats leave at the same time.
 Motoring along with several hundred boats not showing the correct lights in darkness is asking for trouble.
 So in Spring of 2018 I installed a Victory AAA steaming/deck light 6" above the spreaders for the required 2NM white light shining in the forward 2250.
 I drilled a 1/4" cable entry hole through the front of the mast and shaped the bottom to an oval by tilting the drill bit and smoothed the edges with a file.
 Then I fished the wiring through the mast with a 1/8" fibreglass rod (fish tape), keeping it separate from the internal halyards.
 It was be supported to the inside of the mast to prevent slapping and fatigue.
 This is definitely a job to be done with the mast down.

 VICTORY AAA FIXTURE